 In 2009 the Women’s Law Association began fundraising to create the WLA Fellowship.
 The Fellowship will be awarded every spring to a Maine Lawstudent who chooses to spend his/her summer working in furtherance of women’s rights.

 WLA is committed to being involved in both the community and the law school.
 Therefore, in addition to our two annual events, we usually host a series of smaller scale events throughout the school year.
-These events have included guest speakers, a Women for Women International event, fundraisers, and a cell phone drive for victims of domestic violence.
+These events have included guest speakers, a "Women-in-Law Brunch Series," efforts to support the Justice for Women Lecture Series, fundraisers, and outreach in the community about domestic violence.

 We are always looking for ideas for new events.
 If you have an idea for an event that will either help educate the community about a current women's issue or that will allow us to help the women in our community, please email us at WLA@maine.edu.